-After breakfast, you are going to visit Palmarium reserve to see lemurs and various rare and endemic orchids, palm trees and carnivorous plants.
-The 50ha of littoral Forest protects a wide variety of palms; you will discover chameleons, frogs, birds, and colorful green lynx spiders and endemics plants cactus as well.
-Nocturnal walk to see the “Aye Aye”.
-Back to your hotel.
+Today, you are going to visit the Palmarium reserve to see lemurs, including the Indri Indri, the black and white ruffed and the macaco macaco, the various rare and endemic orchids, palm trees and carnivorous plants.
+The 50ha of littoral Forest protects a wide variety of palms; you will discover chameleons, frogs, birds, and colorful green lynx spiders and endemic plants cactus as well.
+Have lunch and in the afternoon, boat to the Andranokoditra fishermen village which is just in front of the Indian Ocean, meet the local people and visit this small village...
+Boat back to your hotel.
+Around 5pm, boat to the Aye Aye Island to see the endangered “Aye Aye”.
+Late dinner.

 ACCOMMODATION: Hotel | LUNCH: Excluded | DINER: Excluded | BREAKFAST: Included TRANSPORATION: Boat

-After breakfast; embark to your boat and then reach Manambato.
+After breakfast; embark to your shuttle boat to reach Manambato.
 Upon arrival; depart for Andasibe with your private vehicle.
-Upon arrival; check in at your hotel and then visit Vakona private reserve and begins with the lemurs Island, you are going to discover the brown, bamboo and the black and white lemurs, the time to have a wonderful time with them and you will be able to take a close picture with, continuation to discover some crocodiles, endemic birds, foussa foussana which is the famous Malagasy animal carnivore, some turtles and others.
-Nocturnal walk before dinner.
+Upon arrival; check in at your hotel and then visit Vakona private reserve and begins with the lemurs Island, you are going to discover the brown, bamboo and the black and white lemurs, the time to have a wonderful time with them and you will be able to take a close picture with.
+Continuation to discover some crocodiles, endemic birds, some chameleons, turtles and others.
+Nocturnal walks before dinner.

 ACCOMMODATION: Hotel | LUNCH: Excluded | DINER: Excluded | BREAKFAST: Included TRANSPORATION: Boat & Private vehicle

 Day 5: Andasibe – Antananarivo (170km +/- 4h drive)